- NY DBL and PFL 2023 benefit provisions (PDF)

-- Caring for a spouse, domestic partner, child, parent, parent in-law, grandparent, grandchild with a serious health condition.
+- Caring for a spouse, domestic partner, child, parent, sibling, parent in-law, grandparent, or grandchild with a serious health condition.

 - Active-duty deployment (exigency leave): Military provisions in the federal Family and Medical Leave Act when a spouse, child, domestic partner, or parent of the employee is on active duty or has been notified of an impending call or order of active duty.

 Who is a covered employee for NY PFL?